ilrg/ilrg.github.io/Pages/OCC/CertificateProduction/Annex_Production.md

 This extract from the village land register serves to certify that the following persons are registered as ‘Persons of Interest’ in respect to the parcel of land referenced above.’

 ### Persons of Interest Table
-- Use the 'Add Attribute Table' tool and set the following 'Main Properties'
+- Use the 'Add Attribute Table' tool and set the following 'Main Properties'.
     - Source: Relation Children
     - Relation: parties_join
     - Filter with: ``` "party_role" = 'Person of interest' ```